Frank-Walter Steinmeier: Controversies

-Refusal to meet with Dalai Lama
+Refusal to meet with the Dalai Lama

 Steinmeier openly attacked Merkel over her 2007 meeting with the Dalai Lama, accusing the chancellor of "playing to public opinion" without regard for the effectiveness of the meeting in improving political or religious rights on the ground in China.
 In 2008, he refused to meet the Dalai Lama during his five-day visit, arguing that such a meeting could undermine international efforts to promote sustained contact between China and Tibet.
 Instead, Steinmeier issued the statement "it takes a lot of courage not to meet with the Dalai Lama these days", which The New York Times described as "extraordinarily cynical" and accused Steinmeier of prioritizing business interests over human rights.

 Murat Kurnaz torture case

-In the case of Murat Kurnaz, innocently imprisoned in 2002 and tortured by the US, Steinmeier allegedly had an offer by the United States Department of Defense and the CIA already in September 2002 regarding a transfer of Murat Kurnaz to Germany, where he was born and raised.
+In the case of Murat Kurnaz, innocently imprisoned in 2002 and tortured by the United States, Steinmeier allegedly had an offer by the United States Department of Defense and the CIA already in September 2002 regarding a transfer of Murat Kurnaz to Germany, where he was born and raised.
 Kurnaz had been first sold as a terror suspect in Pakistan, then imprisoned in Afghanistan and later in Guantanamo Bay Naval Base, Cuba, until 2006.
-By refusing the offer Steinmeier is thought to have been politically directly responsible for his continued imprisonment.
+By refusing the offer, Steinmeier is thought to have been politically directly responsible for his continued imprisonment.

-A BND-commission of enquiry was consulted.
+A BND commission of enquiry was consulted.

 Armenian genocide denial

-During a 2015 debate about Germany's recognition of the Armenian genocide on the occasion of its centenary, Steinmeier was the politician most reluctant to endorse it, mainly because of Germany's relations with Turkey.
+During a 2015 debate about Germany's recognition of the Armenian genocide on the occasion of its 100th anniversary of the Armenian Genocide, Steinmeier was the politician most reluctant to endorse it, mainly because of Germany's relations with Turkey.
 He was widely criticized for his position and accused of Armenian genocide denial.
 When the German Bundestag almost unanimously approved a resolution in 2016 that recognises the killings of up to 1.5 million Armenians by Ottoman forces as a genocide, a description that Turkey strongly rejects, Steinmeier abstained from the vote and criticized the resolution in public; Steinmeier was one of only two of the 630 members of parliament who did not support the resolution.
 And Steinmeier alleged that calling Armenian massacres genocide risks belittling the Holocaust.

 Plagiarism allegations

-Following the 2013 elections, Steinmeier became the first prominent member of the Social Democrats to be confronted with allegations that he plagiarized parts of his 1991 doctoral dissertation about the role of the state in the prevention of homelessness.
+Following the 2013 elections, Steinmeier became the first prominent member of the Social Democrats to be confronted with allegations that he plagiarised parts of his 1991 doctoral dissertation about the role of the state in the prevention of homelessness.
 Similar accusations had previously led to the resignation of two ministers of the Merkel government.
 In response, Steinmeier rejected the charges and said that he had asked the University of Giessen to check his dissertation for unacknowledged citations.
 In May 2013, a university committee for safeguarding academic practices found that Steinmeier had no fraudulent intent and had not committed academic misconduct in his dissertation.
 The committee did find "technical weaknesses" in Steinmeier's citations, but said they were not severe enough to consider revoking his degree.